nicolaNovello/fDIME/README.md

 ## 📝 References

-If you use your code for your research, please cite our paper:
+If you use the code for your research, please cite our paper:
 ```
 @article{letizia2023variational,
   title={Variational $ f $-Divergence and Derangements for Discriminative Mutual Information Estimation},